 Surgery is customarily recommended only if the hip is painful.
 The dysplastic hip will eventually wear out and become painful, but it may be difficult to predict when that day will come.
 Weight loss and lifestyle modification can reduce wear and tear on the joint.

 Bilateral hip dysplasia in a 29 year old female.

-Normal hips in an elderly female.
+Normal hips in an adult female.

 Different types of imaging studies may be used in the diagnosis of hip dysplasia.

 X-rays can determine the severity of dysplasia, which helps to establish the need for surgery.
 There are several ways that the amount of dysplasia can be measured on x-rays.

 A common measurement for the depth of the socket is the center-edge angle (C-E angle).
 The normal C-E angle is 25° or more.
 X-rays also show whether hips are also displaced in an upward direction; this information is valuable because hips that are displaced upward usually wear out faster than hips that are not displaced upward.